irfanhakim-as/homelab-wiki/topics/esxi.md

 11. Click the "screen" on the VM's page to open a browser console to the VM.

 12. Go through the OS installation process.
-Refer to the [Linux](linux.md) topic for more installation details for Linux based VMs.
+Refer to the [Linux installation](linux.md#installation) topic for more installation details for Linux based VMs.

 13. After the installation has completed, restart the VM, and in the VM's page, click the **Edit** button.